CCCSBuffet/pk_1810_practice/README.md

 1^3 + 5^3 + 3^3 = 1 + 125 + 27 = 153
 ```

 The codewars.com project creates just one function, and promises that only valid input will be passed to it.
 Here, you'll write a full program and must screen out and otherwise handle bad input.
+This might be a good place to practice with `SafeStreamINput()`.

+### Source code

+The source code is [here](./narc.cpp), but you should try to write this yourself.